Harold T. Pinkett: 1940s & WWII

 In 1941, while he was still at Florida Normal College, Pinkett published his first article in the Journal of Negro History.
 He also began reviewing books for the journal, often addressing race and ethnicity under the umbrella of American democracy.

-But in the beginning of 1942, Pinkett was approached by the National Archives who were looking for someone with experience in Negro history.
-On April 16, 1942, Pinkett began his professional position with the National Archives, the first African American to be hired as a professional with the Archives.
+On April 16, 1942, Pinkett was hired at a professional position by the National Archives.
+According to Pinkett, the Archives were probably acting in the interest of the Fair Employment Practice Committee.
+Pinkett became the first African American to be hired as a professional with the Archives.

 As he began work with the Archives, he noticed that he was the only African American doing professional or clerical work: all other black workers were employed as laborers, messengers, custodians and elevator operators.
 Not only that, but southerners dominated the Archives.
 He later referred to this as the "Era of the Confederate Archives."

 Only Dwight Hillis Wilson and Roland C. McConnell followed Pinkett into professional careers at the Archives, and they were both only there temporarily due to the war.
 (McConnell left the Archives in 1947 to teach at Morgan College and Wilson left in 1946 to work in Italy with the Allied Force Records Administration.)

 While he was "a curiosity" at the Archives, his social life was strained with segregated restaurants and other areas that restricted his presence.

 In 1943, Pinkett applied for a position in the Division of Agriculture Archives and earned the position, beating out all the other white candidates.
 His strong work here garnered him a promotion as an archivist, which he held from 1942 to 1948.

 Also in 1943, Pinkett joined the Society of American Archivists, which had been established in 1936.
 Although the society was led by white men until the 1960s, he was named an SAA Fellow in 1962, elected to the SAA Council in 1971, and was appointed editor of the American Archivist from 1968 to 1971.

 However, that December, Pinkett got his draft notice.
 He was inducted on December 9 and served in Maryland, Massachusetts, France, Belgium, and Japan in teaching and administration positions.
 He achieved the rank of technical sergeant in the army and earned the Good Conduct Medal, the American Theater Ribbon, the European, African, Middle Eastern Theater Ribbon, the Atlantic-Pacific Theater Ribbon, the Army Occupation Medal (Japan) and the World War II Victory Ribbon.

 While serving in the war, Pinkett struggled with the racism of the segregated army.
 He tried to transfer units twice, being rejected both times.
 He also declined to be trained as an officer as he "had no wish to risk life and limb for a country that abrogated his civil rights."

 He also continued to write while in service, for both academia and popular consumption, on topics such as race, war, the media's portrayal of African Americans, segregation and history.
 Near the war's end, he wrote about his experiences, saying that "most Army Jim Crow is entirely unnecessary."